-The computation of resource shares will derive from the slope of the Engel curve specified in equations (9a) and (9b).
-Note that in the absence of further preference assumptions, the system of Engel curves specified in equations (9a) and (9b) would consist of two Engel-curve equations and three unknown parameters: $\{\eta, \beta_w, \beta_m\}$ .
+The computation of resource shares will derive from the slope of the Engel curve specified in equations (5).
+Note that in the absence of further preference assumptions, the system of Engel curves specified in equations (5) would consist of two Engel-curve equations and three unknown parameters: $\{\eta, \beta_w, \beta_m\}$.
 Therefore, identification would not be possible without additional constraints.
-I impose a semiparametric restriction following Dunbar, Lewbel, and Pendakur (2013) and assume similar preferences across members of the household restricting $\beta_w = \beta_m = \beta$ .
-This methodology, known in the literature as with preference SAP (Similarity Across People), has been increasingly used to measure the levels and determinants of intra-household inequality.
-In addition, I control for unobserved time-invariant heterogeneity, exploiting the use of panel data.
-Given that, within a non-linear model with unobserved effects, the direct inclusion of household fixed effects is not computationally feasible (Wooldridge 2001), I instead include
+I impose a semiparametric restriction following Dunbar, Lewbel, and Pendakur (2013) and assume similar preferences across members of the household restricting $\beta_w = \beta_m = \beta$ of the private assignable goods.
+This methodology, known in the literature as with preference SAP (Similarity Across People)18 has been increasingly used to measure the levels and determinants of intra-household inequality.19 In addition, I control for unobserved time-invariant heterogeneity, exploiting the use of panel data.
+Given that, within a non-linear model with unobserved effects, the direct inclusion of household fixed effects is not computationally feasible (Wooldridge 2001), I instead include Mundlak effects: average time-varying characteristics across survey waves.20 The empirical implementation is the following: